Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Introduction

 Calculations of the box and crossed TPE diagrams (Figs.~\ref{fig-diag}(f) and~\ref{fig-diag}(e)) in elastic $e^{-}p$ scattering are complicated since such calculations require complete knowledge of intermediate hadronic states~\cite{blunden05, afanasev05b, kondratyuk06, kondratyuk07, belushkin07, borisyuk08,borisyuk12, borisyuk14, tomalak14, Zhou2014}.
 As a result, these calculations have significant model dependence.

 A model-independent way of measuring the size of the TPE effect is by comparing $e^{-}p$ and $e^{+}p$ elastic scattering cross sections~\cite{arrington04b, arrington09b}.
-The interference between one- and two-photon exchange diagrams has the opposite sign for electrons and positrons while most of the other radiative corrections are identical for electrons and positrons and cancel in the ratio.
+The interference between one- and two-photon exchange diagrams has the opposite sign for electrons and positrons while most of the other radiative corrections are identical for electrons and positrons and cancel to first order in the ratio.
 Apart from TPE, the only other charge-dependent contribution comes from the interference between the lepton and proton bremsstrahlung radiation terms, which is of comparable size to the TPE effect.
+Note that the TPE contributions are typically neglected in the correction of electron scattering data except for the infrared-divergent contribution, which is needed to cancel the IR-divergent terms associated with low-energy bremsstrahlung.
+There are different conventions for how to include the IR-divergent TPE contributions \cite{mo69,maximon00}, and these yield slight differences in the meaning of the remaining finite TPE contributions \cite{arrington11b}, referred to here as $\delta_{2\gamma}$.
+In this work, we apply radiative corrections from Ref.~\cite{ent01}, which follows the Mo and Tsai convention \cite{mo69}, as do most published extractions of the elastic cross section (with the notable exception of Ref.~\cite{bernauer10}).

 The ratio of the $e^\pm p$ elastic scattering cross sections can be written as

 where $\delta_{even}$ is the total charge-even radiative correction factor and $\delta_{2\gamma}$ and $\delta_{e.p.brem}$ are the TPE and lepton--proton bremsstrahlung interference contributions.
 See Ref.~\cite{Moteabbed} for more details.
 The signs of $\delta_{2\gamma}$ and $\delta_{e.p.brem}$ are chosen by convention such that they appear as additive corrections for electron scattering.
 Typically, the experimental ratio $R$ is corrected for the calculated $\delta_{e.p.brem}$ and $\delta_{even}$ to isolate the TPE contribution: